How to Apply

 Guardians are volunteers and are asked to fund their portion of the trip.
 The total cost to fund each Guardian’s trip is $500.00.
 The Guardian fee (donation) is required to be paid entirely in advance of each trip.
 To adequately prepare for the responsibility, guardians are required to complete a brief, but comprehensive training session before the scheduled trip.
-Once you have been selected as a Guardian you will be notified of the Guardian training date and location and asked to login to our website to RSVP for training as well as pay for your guardian donation in advance of the trip.
+Once you have been selected as a Guardian you will be notified of the Guardian training date, location and asked to pay your guardian donation in advance of the trip.

 If you would like to learn more about being a Guardian please visit our Guardian FAQ page.

 Honor Flight Guardians

 Are you interested in volunteering as a Guardian?
 The first step to becoming a Guardian is applying via our application below.
 Guardians can apply by filling out the online form or downloading the PDF and mailing or emailing it to us.
 If you have any questions about being a Guardian, please visit our Guardian FAQ page or contact us.

 What Guardians are saying about